MatiasGBT/SocialApp/README.md

 After that, you will be able to deploy this app running the following command in the repository folder:
 `docker compose up`
-You will need to have Docker Desktop open and running when yo execute this command (and any other Docker command).
+You will need to have Docker Desktop open and running when you execute this command (and any other Docker command).

 The first time you run the application it will be slow because Docker needs to download and build the images specified in the `docker-compose.yml` file.